 - To calculate alert threshold violations individually for each of the app's selected instances, select Scope to Java application instances.

 - Select Next, select entities, then identify one or more apps for this condition.

-- Optional: Change the time when New Relic Alerts will force-close the violation (default is 24 hours).
+- Optional: Change the time when alerts will force-close the violation (default is 24 hours).

 - Use By condition or By condition and signal incident preference.

 - Continue the rest of the policy workflow process (step 3).

 To open violations based on the average of all instances for your apps, select Scope to the application instead of Scope to Java application instances.

 When setting the incident preference for policies containing instance-based conditions, we recommend that you select By condition instead of By condition and signal.
 Although apps are the selected entities for this condition, we evaluate each JVM as a separate entity.

 If you set your Incident preference to By condition and signal, a separate incident will be opened for each JVM that breaches the critical threshold.
 When an app fails across multiple JVMs, this can lead to alert "fatigue" and frustration.